BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 20: Click the "Battle!" button to search for an opponent</em>
 </p>

+5. Wait for the matchmaking system to find an opponent.
+This usually takes only a few seconds.

+### USING THE BATTLE INTERFACE

+When a battle begins, you'll first see a [team preview](#team-preview) screen.

+1. During [team preview](#team-preview), examine your opponent's team and decide which Pokémon to [lead](#lead) with.

 <!-- Figure 21 -->
 <p align="center">
   <img src="/Picture23.png" alt="Figure 21: The team preview screen showing both teams">